V-Paranoiaque/vca/INSTALL.md

 cd /usr/share/vca/scripts
 bash vca-linux.bash
 ```
-Answer yes to the question "Would you like to install VCA daemon ?".
+Answer yes to the question "Would you like to install VCA daemon?".

 To run VCA daemon: